Mass E-mail Policy

 - Office of Graduate Studies

-- Office of Research For other units, the following approval processes will be followed:
+- For other units, the following approval processes will be followed:

 - Requests by academic and non-academic departments to send mass email must be approved by the department chair/manager of the department, as well as the C&PA AVP.
 Approved departments will be provided with only one populated distribution list per year which will include an opt-out option.
 The use of the distribution list will be held to the same limitations as outlined above, with no more than 4 emails of this nature per semester.
 Approved departments are also expected to follow the guidelines in Appendix 2.